gitcseme/prayer-times/README.md

 # Prayer Times
-A single htlm page to display prayer times.
-Time is editable and updated times are saved in local storage.
+A github page that displays prayer times

+## Feature
+- Persists data in firestore (Firebase)
+- Authentication is annonymous
+- Anyone can update time
+- Responsive grid layout